PU adhesive foam for bonding and insulating

 Advantages of PU adhesive

-The advantage of polyurethane adhesive foam (also referred to as PU adhesive) over other cement-based adhesives is that it hardens quickly and the fitter does not require any additional tools.
+The advantage of polyurethane adhesive foam over other cement-based adhesives is that it hardens quickly and the fitter does not require any additional tools.
 After just two to three hours, work can continue on walls mounted with PU adhesive.
-Cement-based adhesives must dry out for three to four days before the next work step is possible.
+In contrast, cement-based adhesives must dry out for three to four days before the next work steps are possible.
 When choosing the right adhesive foam, manufacturers recommend using foams that do not expand too rapidly.
-This ensures that the insulating elements do not shift in an uncontrolled manner during the hardening and expansion process.
+This ensures that the insulating elements do not shift in an uncontrolled manner whilst the PU foam hardens and expands.

-While PU foam is optional for TIS mounting, it is a must for filling open joints.
-To ensure that no thermal bridges are created in the facade, the tradesman must install the insulation panels precisely with tightly pressed butt joints.
-However, regardless of how exactly the panels are installed, joints cannot always be avoided.
+While PU foam is optional for TICS mounting, it is a must for filling open joints.
+To avoid thermal bridges on the façade, specialists must install the insulation panels precisely with tightly pressed butt joints.
+However, regardless of how precisely the panels are installed, joints cannot always be avoided.
 These need to be filled in carefully later on, so that the 'full insulation' can live up to its name.

-Adhesive mortar may never be used because this will create thermal bridges.
-Instead, in the case of larger gaps, polystyrene strips are cut to fit and placed in the joint.
-Smaller gaps are insulated with PU foam.
-Likewise, these need to be approved by the system manufacturer for this application.
+Adhesive mortar may never be used for filling because this will create thermal bridges.
+Instead, smaller gaps are insulated with PU foam.
+Likewise, these need to be approved by the manufacturer of the TICS for this application.
+In the case of larger gaps, polystyrene strips are cut to size and placed in the joint.

 PU adhesive foam should not be confused with assembly adhesive.
-Assembly adhesive is offered in plastic cartridges and in tubes.
-Assembly adhesive is always used when drilling, screwing and nailing should be avoided; for example, when mounting a mirror in the bathroom.
+The latter is supplied in plastic cartridges or tubes.
+Assembly adhesive is always your first option if you want to avoid drilling, screwing and nailing; for example, when mounting a mirror in the bathroom.
 Assembly adhesive is available in various chemical compositions, including a PU-based composition, but it is not actually considered a PU foam.